 Rockville, Maryland 20850

 Founded in 2006, Archaeology in the Community (AITC) is a DC-area educational organization dedicated to instructing the public on archaeological subjects using the excitement of discovery and mystery of piecing together the past.
-We help students develop critical thinking and problem solving skills necessary for their future success.
-We interact with the communities in which our programs take place.
-In addition, we broaden public knowledge of careers and skills used by archaeologists.
+Through informal educational programs, AITC provides hands-on learning, professional development and community events.

 ASM Mid-Potomac Chapter, Inc.